Phishing is on the rise!

 Once the public knows that the organization has been a victim of an attack.
 The people whom you are doing business with or trying to do business with will lose confidence in the brand for fear of being affected themselves.

-Some might even avoid the brand’s website for fear of accidentally landing on a fake web page.
+With fake news being prevalent these days, some might even avoid the brand’s website totally for fear of accidentally landing on a fake web page.

-In one way or another, phishing may cause serious reputational and business loss to an organization.
+As outlined above, it is evident the impact of a phishing attack may cause serious reputational and business loss to an organization.

 The solution is within your grasp and control.

-Instead of being phish victims, these phishing aware employees can serve as a human firewall, defending against this attacks.
+Instead of being phish victims, these phishing aware employees can serve as a human firewall, defending against these attacks.

 With proper education, they can now be more active and wary defenders against these phishing attacks.